|Nutrition Facts (per serving)|

 In a bowl, use a fork to mash the strawberries until they are crushed and juicy.

-Pour the berries into the glass or pitcher and use a whisk to incorporate the berries into the water.
+Pour the berries into the pitcher and use a whisk to incorporate the berries into the water.

 Add the chia seed, stir, and let it sit for about 10 minutes.
 During this time, the strawberry juice will begin to flavor the water and the seeds will absorb the water and become gelatinous.
 You can stir it occasionally if the seeds seem to be floating or falling to the bottom.
 Fresh seeds will float throughout the liquid, while older ones tend to sink to the bottom.
 If they sink, that is fine, you will just need to stir them up a bit to keep them evenly dispersed.